- Premium features included

 For my paid newsletter, I’ve got multiple subscription options (monthly, quarterly, yearly).
 It’s a practical setup that skips the third-party checkout hassle while keeping my workflow simple.

 The landing page editor isn’t the fanciest, but it gets the job done for lead capture and creating a solid lead magnet.
-You can connect your own domain to these pages, which removes Kit branding on paid plans.
+You can also hide forms from returning subscribers, which keeps the experience cleaner and avoids annoying people who already opted in.

 For A/B testing landing pages, Kit’s pretty honest about it—they tell you to use external A/B tools instead of pretending they have something that doesn’t really work.
-For longer forms and landing pages or multi-step funnels, custom fields plus automations often work better than complicated form builders anyway.
+For longer forms and landing pages or multi-step funnels, custom fields (plus automations) often work better than complicated form builders anyway.
 The pages include SEO settings to help with organic traffic.

 The tag-first approach with segments as saved filters took time to click for me, but now I prefer it.
 Adding custom fields is easy, and I use them for personalization or branching in automations.
 Kit even suggests using custom fields for quick surveys, which works pretty well.
-The platform doesn’t have subscriber scoring like some competitors, but the tagging system compensates for that.

 Cold subscribers get flagged automatically (90-day default) with built-in cleanup flows.
 One real limitation: you can’t trigger an automation when someone “joins a segment”—you need tags, opt-ins, purchases, or link clicks instead.